blumenthaler/blumenthaler.github.io/_posts/2021-03-06-validations_with_joi_-_and_an_app_alec_baldwin_can_probably_get_behind.markdown

 With this validation in place, I am well on my way to adding multiple articles and news sources to my application.

-Hopefully Alec can rest easy knowing that there's a reliable news aggreagate in the works!
+Hopefully Alec can rest easy knowing that there's a reliable news aggregate in the works!

 Until next time: